taosut/ContactBookCQRS/README.md

 <h4> (with SPA & Event Sourcing)</h4>

 <hr>
-This project was built to demonstrate how to implement CQRS and Event Sourcing using MediatR, designed with DDD and using the following technologies:<br /><br />
+This project was built to demonstrate how to implement CQRS and Event Sourcing using the following technologies:<br /><br />

 <ul>
   <li>